SurgoFoundation/Surgo-R-Project-Template/README.md

 ## Improving this template

 Want to improve the documentation, add a useful function, or anything else?
-Make the change and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!
+Make the change and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or, perhaps more simply, create an [issue](https://github.com/SurgoFoundation/surgo_project_template_r/issues)!